 where

-They used many techniques, which is accessible by some advanced researchers, to get this result in their paper.
-Based on this result, they cracked a \emph{long-standing} open problem in quantum information theory.
-That is, the squashed entanglement is \emph{faithful}.
-Later, Li and Winter in \cite{Li2014} gave another approach to study the same problem and improved the lower bound for $I(A:C|B)_\rho$:
+Here $\mathbb{SEP}$ means the set of all separable states over the bipartite cut $A:C$; 1-$\mathbb{LOCC}$ means the one-way LOCC measurement.
+They used many advanced mathematical techniques to get this result in their paper.
+Based on this result, they cracked a \emph{long-standing} open problem in quantum information theory: the squashed entanglement is \emph{faithful}.
+Later, Li and Winter in \cite{Li2014} gave another approach to study the same problem and have improved the lower bound for $I(A:C|B)_\rho$:

 A different approach is taken by Ibinson \emph{et al.} in \cite{Ibinson2008}.
-They studied the robustness of \emph{quantum Markov chains}, i.e. the perturbation of states of vanishing conditional mutual information.
-They found that the quantum Markov chain states are not robustness since when the conditional mutual information is small, the original tripartite state can deviate much from Markov chain states.
+They studied the robustness of \emph{quantum Markov chains}, i.e. the perturbation to the states with vanishing conditional mutual information.
+They found that the quantum Markov chains are not robust because, even if the conditional mutual information is small, the original tripartite state can deviate a lot from Markov chains.